 - chest pain

 Finasteride is an oral medication that is FDA approved only for men.
-It slows hair loss in 83% of men, showed regrowth in 64% after 2 years.
-It works by blocking the production of the male hormone DHT responsible for hair loss. and thereby halting the progression of hair loss.
-When you stop taking finasteride, your hair loss returns.
-You must take finasteride for three months to one year before you see results.
-The side effects of finasteride include:
+It works by slowing hair loss in 83% of men by reducing the plasma levels of DHT to approximately 64%.
+However, stopping the medication usually means a return of hair loss symptoms.
+Additionally, the medication must be taken for at least three months and up to one year before results are witnessed.
+The side effects include:

 - impotence, trouble getting an erection